tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * Identifying the best opportunity to buy, sell, and hold.

-  * Maintaining knowledge about the highs and lows for each individual stock, as well as their overall portfolio value and profit/loss.
+  * Maintaining knowledge about the highs and lows for individual stocks, their overall portfolio value, and profit/loss.

   * Keeping emotions in check.